Islandora-Collaboration-Group/ISLE/docs/Glossary.md

 * **Sudo** - short for "super user do" and it allows the user to have root permissions when entered in front of a command.
 [Learn more about sudo](https://www.sudo.ws/intro.html)

+* **SSL certificate** - SSL Certificates are files that digitally bind a cryptographic key to an organization’s domain.
+When installed on a web server, it can display a green padlock and `https` appears in the browser path which allow secure connections from a web server to a user's browser.
+Typically, SSL certifcates are used to secure credit card transactions, data transfer and logins, and more.
+[Learn more about SSL Certificates](https://www.sslshopper.com/why-ssl-the-purpose-of-using-ssl-certificates.html)

 * **SSH** - is a cryptographic network protocol for operating network services securely over an unsecured network.
 The best known example application is for remote login to computer systems by users.
 [Learn more about SSH](https://en.wikipedia.org/wiki/Secure_Shell)

 ### Virtualization